awsdocs/amazon-kendra-developer-guide/doc_source/API_Query.md

 Required: No

  ** [IndexId](#API_Query_RequestSyntax) **   <a name="Kendra-Query-request-IndexId"></a>
-The unique identifier of the index to search\.
+The identifier of the index to search\.
 The identifier is returned in the response from the `CreateIndex` API\.
 Type: String
 Length Constraints: Fixed length of 36\.
 Pattern: `[a-zA-Z0-9][a-zA-Z0-9-]*`